Do you have a hidden nutrient deficiency? It may not be so hidden. Just take a look at your face to find out!

 Vitamin deficiencies—more common than you might think—can cause serious health problems.
 They can even lead to death.
 For example, Vitamin A deficiency leads to blindness and even death in children around the world.
 (1)

 On top of that, over 1 billion people across the world are deficient in Vitamin D. In fact, the problem is so widespread that it’s been called an epidemic.
 (2)

 When your body lacks the nutrients it needs, every part of your body can suffer—generally from the inside out.
 So if your skin is showing signs of a nutrient deficiency, then you know it’s affecting your insides, too.
 Even if you track your nutrient levels or take a multivitamin, you may still not be getting all the nutrients your body needs.
 All you have to do is look in the mirror.

-Here are five signs of vitamin and mineral deficiencies that are written all over your face:
+Here are five signs of nutrient deficiency written all over your face:

 1. Puffy Eyes